 © 2004-2009 Intel Corporation.
 All rights reserved.
 Intel Corporation, 5200 N.E.
-Elam Young Parkway, Hillsboro, OR 97124-6497 USA

-The copying or reproducing of any material in this document in any manner whatsoever without the written permission of Intel Corporation is strictly forbidden.
-Intel® is a trademark or registered trademark of Intel Corporation or its subsidiaries in the United States and other countries.
-Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
+Elam Young Parkway, Hillsboro, OR 97124-6497 USA be used in this document to refer to either the entities claiming the marks and names or their products.
 Intel disclaims any proprietary interest in trademarks and trade names other than its own.
-Microsoft and Windows are registered trademark of Microsoft Corporation.
-Windows Vista is either a registered trademark or Microsoft Corporation in the United States and/or other countries.
+Microsoft and Windows are registered trademarks of Microsoft Corporation.
+Windows Vista is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.